asazonov/MobileMiddleware/report.md

 Representational state transfer (REST) is a set of principles that uses Web standards (such as HTTP and URL) to structure application-to-application communication.
 The system operates through a REST API, the registry offering various methods to clients (e.g. '/register_producer', '/request_brokers') which are called via GET requests.

+### Producer

+It was decided that a producer must send the data only to one source.
+Multiple consumers might be interested in the data provided by the producer, which would cause scalability issues in the case of direct producer-to-consumer communication.
+Implementing data broadcasting through the producer would not be acceptable, since mobile devices are often limited in bandwidth.
+Therefore, the producer should never directly communicate with the consumers, broadcasting its messages though a proxy -- a broker.

 ## Components
 ### Registry